- ICBA supports legislative and regulatory changes that would improve the ability of community banks to raise capital.

 Access to capital for community banks has never been more difficult than it is today.
 Since 2007, the public capital markets have been either unavailable or unattractive to many community banks and holding companies.
 Many community banks have had to rely more on existing shareholders, directors and insiders for capital raises and less on new investors, including institutions and private equity investors.
 Furthermore, many community banks will need to raise additional capital not only for business purposes but also to ensure compliance with regulatory requirements including Basel III.
 Those community banks that have not redeemed their Troubled Asset Relief Program (TARP) or Small Business Lending Fund (SBLF) securities, or that have been deferring dividends on their trust preferred securities, have additional capital needs.

 As a result of ICBA’s advocacy, Congress passed legislation that raised the asset limit under the Federal Reserve’s Small Bank Holding Company Policy Statement to $1 billion and, for the first time, allowed savings and loan holding companies with assets of less than $1 billion to be covered by the Policy Statement.
 Already, larger community bank holding companies are taking advantage of the institutional bond market and issuing investment grade bonds.
 ICBA believes the qualifying threshold should be further increased to $10 billion.
+Bills pending in the House and Senate would raise this threshold to various levels, some as high as $10 billion.
 This change would allow more community bank holding companies to issue debt on an unconsolidated basis and downstream the proceeds as capital to their subsidiary banks.

 Various tax code changes would facilitate capital formation for Subchapter S banks.
 The limit on Subchapter S shareholders should be increased from 100 to 200; Subchapter S corporations should be allowed to issue preferred shares; and Subchapter S shares, both common and preferred, should be permitted to be held in individual retirement accounts (IRAs).

 Community banks often rely on the safe harbor of SEC’s Regulation D when raising capital.
 However, SEC Regulation D should be revised so that the definition of an “accredited investor” includes individuals with a net worth of $1 million or more, including their primary residence.
 The current definition requires individuals to exclude their primary residence when computing their net worth.
-The number of non- accredited investors allowed to purchase stock pursuant to a Rule 506 private offering should be increased from 35 to 50.
-ICBA supports the Community Bank Access to Capital Act (H.R.
-1523 and S. 1816) which includes many of these provisions.
+The number of non-accredited investors allowed to purchase stock pursuant to a Rule 506 private offering should also be increased.

 Staff Contact: Chris Cole